diegofertr/pizzashop/backend/README-BACKEND.md

 ## API Documentation

-You can see the API documentation at the following [link](http://localhost:3000/docs)
+You can see the API documentation at the following [link](http://localhost:3000/docs) if the application is running in development mode.

 ## Task execution
 ...